bsnyder2/wuno/README.md

 Schedule:
   1/13:
-    Have sme sort of game that runs, only on one computer not yet multiplayer.
+    Have some sort of game that runs, only on one computer not yet multiplayer.
 Simple display stuff with pygame, not final look of the game.
   1/20:
     Make it look prettier, change the game as needed so it's actually fun.
-Attempt to put it on a server so we can play against eachother.
+Attempt to put it on a server so we can play against each other.
   1/25
     Finish making it multiplayer, fix bugs.